Sharp Quantitative Stability of the Dirichlet spectrum near the ball: Introduction

-One of the reasons why we replace the first eigenvalue with the torsion energy is of technical nature.
-In our problem, which involves simultaneously several eigenfunctions, we have a clear advantage to do this, since some uniform regularity estimates on those eigenfunctions may be directly deduced from the same estimates on the torsion function (see for instance Lemma \ref{lem_prelim}).
-On the other hand, a second advantage is that inequality \eqref{ex1.03} gets a nontrivial meaning even for $k=1$.
+One of the reasons why we replace the first eigenvalue with the torsion energy is of a technical nature.
+In our problem, which involves simultaneously several eigenfunctions, we have a clear advantage to do this, since some uniform regularity estimates on those eigenfunctions may be directly deduced from the same estimates on the torsion function (see for instance Lemma \ref{lem_prelim}). \BBB As a second advantage, replacing $(\lb_1(\Om)-\lb_1(B))$ by $(T(\Omega)^{-1}-T(B)^{-1})$ in the right hand side of inequality \eqref{ex1.03} and setting $k=1$ in the left hand side, we obtain a nontrivial conjectured inequality, reverse of \eqref{eq_kohlerjobin}.\EEE

 For the sake of clarity, we split inequality \eqref{ex1.03} with sharp exponents $\alpha$ in three results.
-The first one applies to every eigenvalue, and is sharp when $\lambda_k(B)$ is degenerate (see Proposition \ref{prop:sharp}). \begin{theorem} There exists $C_n>0$ such that for any $\Om\in\A$,
+The first one applies to every eigenvalue, and is sharp when $\lambda_k(B)$ is degenerate (see Proposition \ref{prop:sharp}).